-Help us create a master plan for the Ann and Roy Butler Hike and Bike Trail, as it lands on the Southeast Shore of Lady Bird Lake from the Boardwalk, and continues eastward to Longhorn Dam.
-This area is rapidly changing, with thousands of new residents nearby on Riverside Drive and Lakeshore Boulevard, so The Trail Foundation and the City of Austin Parks and Recreation Department need your help in the renaissance of this previously underutilized part of the Trail.
+The master plan for the Ann and Roy Butler Hike and Bike Trail, as it lands on the Southeast Shore of Lady Bird Lake from the Boardwalk, and continues eastward to Longhorn Dam, was completed and approved in 2014.
+The Trail Foundation and the City of Austin Parks and Recreation Department received input from the community on creating the vision for this underutilized part of the Trail.

 The Austin Parks and Recreation Department is in the process of designing a restroom to serve users of the Barton Creek Trail and other amenities near to the trailhead, located on the north side of Barton Creek, near the west end of Barton Springs Pool.
 The Parks and Recreation Department is looking to add a facility to serve park and trail users that will fit in with the character of the unique Barton Springs environment.
 To aid in this process, the Department is seeking input from the public as to what materials, colors and shape will best complement the Zilker Park setting.

 The Barton Springs Bathhouse Rehabilitation is a major task identified in the Barton Springs Master Plan (completed in 2009) and further outlined in the Zilker Bathhouse Zone Feasibility Study (and completed in 2016).
-Major elements of work will include reconfiguration of the adjacent parking lot, access/egress improvements, replacement of the plumbing systems, structural repairs and restoration of critical parts of the entry rotunda and the changing rooms.
+Major elements of work will include access improvements, replacement of the plumbing systems, structural repairs and restoration of critical parts of the entry rotunda and the changing rooms.
 Improvements to the Aquatic facilities and the Sheffield/Splash facilities are also under consideration.

 A renovation of the children’s play area at Battle Bend Neighborhood Park is being proposed in order to address the outdated playscape while exploring opportunities for other site enhancements for family play, picnicking, walking, nature contact and other beneficial park uses.
 The project will also address the need for improved ADA access and pedestrian connectivity within the park.

-The Parks and Recreation Department is developing a master plan for the newly enlarged Brownie Neighborhood Park in conjunction with the North Lamar/Georgian Acres Neighborhood Planning Contact Team and Kristine Stiphany Architecture and Urbanism (pro-bono).
-The master plan process will seek input from surrounding residents to provide a vision for the future development of the park.
+The Parks and Recreation Department finalized the Brownie Neighborhood Park Master Plan for the newly enlarged Brownie Neighborhood Park in 2018 in conjunction with the North Lamar/Georgian Acres Neighborhood Planning Contact Team and Kristine Stiphany Architecture and Urb

 With passage of the 2012 GO Bond, the Parks and Recreation Department received two million dollars in funding for improvements within the five municipal cemeteries.
 Community engagement for associated projects was completed in 2014 in conjunction with the Cemetery Master Plan outreach.